 - After you do that, look at each statement and then add up how much you are paying in interest each month.

 - Then you can add together your payments each month to determine how your monthly debt load.

 - You can also pull your credit report and double-check to make sure that you have not forgotten any debts.

 There are two things you should do with these figures.
-First, look at your budget and determine what percentage of your take home pay is being used to pay the minimum payments on your debt.
+First, look at your budget and determine what percentage of your take-home pay is being used to pay the minimum payments on your debt.
 This percentage should never rise above thirty percent of your income because it is dangerous.
-After you do this, subtract the amount you pay in interest each month from that amount you pay towards debt each month.
+Then, subtract the amount you pay in interest each month from that amount you pay towards debt each month.
 The resulting number is the amount that you are actually reducing your debt each month.

 These calculations and questions can help you see where you are currently standing financially.
 Your debt may quickly take over your life and limit your options because you always have a payment.
 Additionally, consider what you could do with all of the money that you send off to pay on your debt each month.
 Each of these factors can help you to make the decision to get out of debt and to stay out of debt.
 It is important to stay focused on getting out of debt while you are working on your debt payment plan.